opengovsg/engineering-practices/source-control/commits-and-prs.md

 Teams should strive to close PRs in a timely manner.
 Considering that having many opened PR causes context switching overheads to engineers, teams should ideally have an SLA policy for review time and merging.

-PR owners are ultimately responsible for merging their PRs.
-If a PR is not getting attention from the team, it is up to the PR owner to ask for reviews and approvals.
+PR authors are ultimately responsible for merging their PRs.
+If a PR is not getting attention from the team, it is up to the PR author to ask for reviews and approvals.

 It is recommended that all repositories adopt a "Stale-PR" policy.
 PRs which see no activity and are not getting merged should be closed automatically.

-If priorities shift, and a PR cannot get the reviews it requires, the PR owner is encouraged to close the PR proactively, and re-open it later, when the team has bandwidth to tend to the work.
+If priorities shift, and a PR cannot get the reviews it requires, the PR author is encouraged to close the PR proactively, and re-open it later, when the team has bandwidth to tend to the work.

 ## Reviewing Pull Requests